ElektraInitiative/libelektra/doc/GIT.md

 ## Local branches ##

 You should always make your own feature branch with:
 	git-checkout -b <feature-branch-name>

 On this branch it is not so important that every commit compiles or all test cases run.

 To merge a branch use (no-fastforward):
 	git-merge --no-ff <branchname>

 If you already did some commits, but want them in a branch, you can do:
 	git-branch foo
-	git reset HEAD^^  (für 2 commits zurück oder) git reset origin/master
+	git reset HEAD^^  (for 2 commits back)
+	git reset origin/master

 	git-ref-log # recover

-## Github# ##
+## Github ##

 When doing merge requests our [buildserver](http://build.libelektra.org:8080) will build authorized users.
 If you are not yet authorized following